spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 Once the cluster group is created, the day two operations on them can be done as follows:

-1. Select the `Cluster Group` to be managed and click `Settings` to access different cluster management activities.
+1. Select the Palette Cluster Group to be managed and click **Settings** to access different cluster management activities.

 2. To delete a cluster group, select `Delete Cluster,` enter the cluster name, and confirm the delete operation.